timjogorman/RicherEventDescription/guidelines.md

 IDENT in the same chain; otherwise they are probably different.
 So for example:

-\ex.
-If you get out on parole, what happens then, and how long does it last? (and, specifically, who takes you home once you get out of jail, or do you just get turfed out and expected to check in with your parole officer the next day?).
+- If you get out on parole, what happens then, and how long does it last? (and, specifically, who takes you home once you get out of jail, or do you just get turfed out and expected to check in with your parole officer the next day?).

 rephrasing attempt:

-\ex.
-If \textbf{someone} gets out on parole, what happens then, and how long does it last? (and, specifically, who takes \textbf{them home once \textbf{they} get out of jail, or do \textbf{they} just get turfed out and expected to check in with \textbf{their} parole
+- If \textbf{someone} gets out on parole, what happens then, and how long does it last? (and, specifically, who takes \textbf{them home once \textbf{they} get out of jail, or do \textbf{they} just get turfed out and expected to check in with \textbf{their} parole